Day 2: Running the Star Wars 5k

 Rather than get pew pew pew‘d, Jennifer and I decided we needed selfies.
 The Stormtroopers were more than accommodating.

 In fact, this moment resulted in my favorite picture of the entire trip.
 For some reason, this picture just makes me so unbelievably happy, and I can’t describe why.
 But you’ll see it everywhere I am online at some point or another:

 After we had annoyed the Stormtroopers enough and cleared the way for a few runners to cross the finish line in one piece (just doing our good deed for the galaxy, after all), we crossed ourselves and got some swanky Stormtrooper medals.

 That we…umm…were really into.

-Since the 5k was pretty chill, that was the day we went to Hollywood Studios and engrossed ourselves in Star Wars stuff.
+It was a pretty sweet way to finish the first of the Star Wars races.
+And since the 5k was pretty chill, that was the day we went to Hollywood Studios and engrossed ourselves in Star Wars stuff.
 You know, riding Star Tours, watching Padawans fight Darth Vader and Kylo Ren.
 The normal stuff one does on vacation.

 In fact, here’s a cool video of those Padawans in training.

 After that, it was just chilling, eating, and having a good time around Disney World.

 At one point, I slept on the stairs of the Frozen show, and the attendants must have seen the medal I was wearing (because yes, tons of us were wearing them) because they let me sleep there even with people coming in for the show.